 Once you are in the Crop and Resize window, click on the Settings option on the top right, input the same pixels as in your Tableau dashboard, and finally, click Done.
-This will generate and display a screen with the exact size you want your illustration to be, and you can start drawing.
-This will save you the trouble to guess how big or small and with what scale you need your sketch.
+This will generate and display a screen with the exact size you want your illustration to be.
+And now you can start drawing!
+This will save you the trouble of guessing how big or small and with what scale you need your sketch.

 2. Create a reference grid

-When creating an illustration we usually would like some kind of reference that will help us guide, center, align or balance our design.
+When creating an illustration we usually would like some kind of reference.
+This reference will help us guide, center, align or balance our design.
 Here is where the Drawing Guide within Procreate can aid us.

 To display a grid, go to Procreate’s Actions menu, select the Canvas tab, and enable the Drawing Guide switch.

 Then click the option Edit Drawing Guide, and you will find an arrange of options that you could use to aid your illustration.
 The one that I use the most is the 2D Grid, but feel free to experiment and use all the available features for your own needs.